 34. Austin Campground

 You’re guaranteed to never be bored at the Austin Campground.
-You might even run out of time before you’ve had a chance to enjoy all the super fun activities they offer – archery, paintball, crafts, giant checkers, volleyball, softball, horseshoes, baggo toss, ladder golf, ice cream making, pot luck dinners, wine & cheese parties, fishing, hiking, hayrides, bingo, marshmallow making, playground, duck races, candy making, disc golf, and soda making.
+You might even run out of time before you’ve had a chance to enjoy all the super fun activities they offer – crafts, giant checkers, volleyball, softball, horseshoes, baggo toss, ladder golf, ice cream making, pot luck dinners, wine & cheese parties, fishing, hiking, hayrides, bingo, playground, a pig roast, and disc golf.
 If that’s not enough, they have everything you need to enjoy a great camping get away including picnic tables, fire rings, a clean shower house (essential for camping!), primitive camping sites, and full-service RV sites.
 Cherry Springs State Park is nearby for some of the best stargazing in the northeast.

 35. Moyer’s Lake and Campground